FOCUS-More carats and sparkle: How LVMH plans to change Tiffany

 "We will also prioritize Tiffany's long-term desirability over short-term constraints," Arnault said, according to a person who attended.
 At one point brandishing one of Tiffany's signature robin's egg-blue boxes, Arnault underscored the label could count on cash-rich LVMH's resources.

-The world's biggest luxury goods group, also home to Moet Chandon champagne, was shaken by the COVID-19 pandemic and sales in airport stores plunged, but its biggest labels have stayed the course.
+The world's biggest luxury goods group, also home to Moet & Chandon champagne, was shaken by the COVID-19 pandemic and sales in airport stores plunged, but its biggest labels have been robust.

 The mood among some of Tiffany's workforce is anxious nonetheless.